jonnagel/fix_df_cols/README.md

 I dislike columns with names that slow my work.
 This package will convert all columns names to [snake_case](https://en.wikipedia.org/wiki/Snake_case), using the following rules:

-1. Everything is converted to lowercase
+1. Everything (all columns) are converted to lowercase.
-2. All spaces are replaces with underscores
+2. All spaces are replaces with underscores.
-3. Everything that isn't a letter, digit, or underscore is removed
+3. Everything that isn't a letter, digit, or underscore (in a column name) is removed.

 ## Installation